76K California violent, career felons get earlier releases | Federal News Network

 SACRAMENTO, Calif.
-(AP) — With little notice, California on Saturday is increasing early release credits for 76,000 inmates, including violent and repeat felons, as it further trims the population of what once was the nation’s largest state correctional system.
+(AP) — California is giving 76,000 inmates, including violent and repeat felons, the opportunity to leave prison earlier as the state aims to further trim the population of what once was the nation’s largest state correctional system.

-That includes nearly 20,000 inmates who are serving life sentences with the possibility of parole.
+The new rules take effect Saturday but it will be months or years before any inmates go free earlier.
+Corrections officials say the goal is to reward inmates who better themselves while critics said the move will endanger the public.

-More than 10,000 inmates convicted of a second serious but nonviolent offense under the state’s “three strikes” law will be eligible for release after serving half their sentences.
+Under the change, more than 10,000 prisoners convicted of a second serious but nonviolent offense under the state’s “three strikes” law will be eligible for release after serving half their sentences.
 That’s an increase from the current time-served credit of one-third of their sentence.

 The same increased release time will apply to nearly 2,900 nonviolent third strikers, the corrections department projected.

-The changes were approved this week by the state Office of Administrative Law, with little public notice.
-They were submitted and approved within a three-week span as emergency regulations.
+The changes were approved this week by the state Office of Administrative Law.

 “The goal is to increase incentives for the incarcerated population to practice good behavior and follow the rules while serving their time, and participate in rehabilitative and educational programs, which will lead to safer prisons,” department spokeswoman Dana Simas said in a statement.